Milwaukee Community Map FAQ

 How do I access the data used to build the Milwaukee Community Map?

 Each data story includes the data source attribution in Miranda's narration bubble.
 Reflo curates the Milwaukee Community Map, but our community contributors retain ownership of the data they choose to share.
 You may contact them directly for data-related inquiries.

 Reflo curates the Milwaukee Community Map and updates the master KMZ file so that every time you access the KMZ Network Link, you are accessing the most updated content.
 Our stakeholders and community data contributors have different cycles of activity.
 Ultimately, because they are the data owners, it is their responsibility to update content if/as it changes.
 Reflo will also refresh the map periodically based on stakeholder input and the development of new stories.
 Always note the Miranda narration data attribution, which will tell you when the data source was last updated.

 This is awesome!
 How do I share my organization's data stories through the Milwaukee Community Map?

 You are welcome to take advantage of the Milwaukee Community Map and Milwaukee Story Mapper on your own for your organization's internal or public purposes.
 We feel this tool is great for schools, for example.
 You can document field experiences and also present these against the backdrop of the Milwaukee Community Map's base maps or story layers.
 If you feel that you want to share your story with the community, then join us as a supporting partner of the map.
 The Milwaukee Community Map was showcased at the Green Schools Conference on 14 June 2018.
 The next nonprofit stakeholders meeting will be in October 2017 (TBA).
-You can also catch us at the Maker Faire on Sept.
-22-23.
 Also, let us know your success stories!

 Who can help me if I experience trouble?